 Each session, a new Charities Committee made up of Form VI pupils is selected to organise the many charitable drives which take place in the Dollar year.
 The Committee is responsible for the running of a number of events throughout the course of each session, for example, raising significant sums for CHAS, DEBRA, Macmillan Cancer Research, Children in Need, Homestart, Ocean Youth Trust, the Terrence Higgins Trust, Alzheimer's Scotland, Barnardo's, Aberlour, Alloa Foodbank and the British Lung Foundation.
 The Committee is also very much involved in the administration of the Sponsored Walk which takes place in the local hills once every two years.
 Enormous sums of money are raised and local and national charities have been supported.
 The Sponsored Walk in September 2018 raised over £62,000 for two international charities (The Uphill Trust and Mary's Meals); two national charities (Alzheimer Scotland and My Name'5 Doddie); and two local charities (CHAS - Rachel House and Seamab).
 A seventh charity, Shelter Scotland, was added in memory of the first Sponsored Walk undertaken by Dollar, fifty years previously, through which funds were raised for the charity.
 A number of the original 1969 walkers returned to participate once more.
-The next Sponsored Walk will be in the autumn of 2020.
+The next Sponsored Walk will be in September 2020.

+The experience offered to so many pupils as a result of the work of this Committee is of immense value.
 Significantly, our links with our local community are very powerful - each year, we mount a campaign around Christmas time.
 The Committee has run Coffee Mornings for the older people who live in Dollar, preceded by a personal visit and invite.
 Such is the involvement of our young people with local residents that they volunteer to give assistance, often in unremarkable ways, throughout the course of the year.